pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 .. type: text
 -->

+> Warning -- this will only work in paid accounts

 If you have a paid PythonAnywhere account, you can access your MySQL database from outside PythonAnywhere using one of several techniques, depending on what